-Abbott Handerson Thayer was a bird-crazy boy who grew up to paint stunning pictures of angels -- and to promote the military use of camouflage.
+Abbott Handerson Thayer was a bird-crazy boy who grew up to paint stunning pictures of angels — and to promote the military use of camouflage.

-Abbott Handerson Thayer was opinionated and eccentric.
-He and his family slept outdoors year round to take advantage of fresh air.
-He wore long underwear in winter and gradually cut off the legs until summertime, when they were shorts.
+He had strong opinions and odd habits.
+With his family he slept outdoors year round to take advantage of fresh air.
+He wore long underwear in winter and gradually cut off the legs until summertime, when he wore them as shorts.

 Abbott Handerson Thayer died May 29, 1921.
 John Singer Sargent remarked, “Too bad he’s gone.
 He was the best of them.”

 With thanks to Smithsonian Magazine.
-This story was updated in 2017.
+This story was updated in 2022.